-9 ways small business lawyers use legal technology to thrive
+9 ways small business lawyers use legal technology

 As the pandemic hit, general counsel (GC) — like everyone else — were forced to adopt remote and hybrid work models.
 If you noticed your workload surging, you’re not alone: according to the 2021 State of Corporate Law Departments report, 58% of corporate law departments experienced a growth in work as they helped senior leaders and customers navigate the crisis.
 At the same time, 29% experienced budget cuts, meaning they had fewer opportunities for outsourcing work or paying for external resources.